 The Muscovy is a natural mother.
-She hatches and breeds her own duckling with none or little assistance from man.
-Native or pateros duck is a non sitter, so her eggs are incubated under the native method of incubation called balutan.
+She hatches and breeds her own duckling with no or little assistance from a man.
+Native or Pateros duck is a nonsitter, so her eggs are incubated under the native method of incubation called balutan.

 - Feed duckling with wet starter mash for 8 weeks.
 Native ducklings raised the native way are fed moistened boiled rice for the first 33 weeks, 4 to 5 times a day.
 During the first few days, give feed at night.

-- Start giving water in drinking trough or drinking fountains on the 2nd day.
+- Start giving water in drinking troughs or drinking fountains on the 2nd day.
 On the fifth day, add finely chopped small shrimps to boiled rice.
 Increase their feed as duckling grows.

 - At the age of one month, feed ducklings with tiny freshwater snails and boiled unhulled rice or palay.
 Give only enough feed to be consumed as they tend to spoil when left long in the troughs.